 Salar de Uyuni

-My three days of the tour around The Salar de Uyuni were the days I liked most about my stay in Bolivia.
-It’s a fascinating place that looks like it’s from another planet.
 Visiting in the rainy season, I risked missing out on many visits, but seeing the salt flat with that layer of water that makes heaven and earth not different from each other was definitely worth it.

-In this post, I tell you with all details of the tour of the Salar de Uyuni in 3 days.
-You will be able to see the menacing sky that followed us throughout the journey.
-We slept at over 4000 meters above sea level and it snowed a lot.
-The stone tree which I could hardly see because it was raining and I did not get into the hot springs at more than 5000 meters because the height made my guts twist a little.
+The stone tree, which I could hardly see because it was raining, and I did not get into the hot springs at more than 5000 meters because the height made my guts twist a little.
 And despite that, it’s an excursion that I would do again without hesitation.

-How to get to Bolivia?
+How to Get to Bolivia?

 Bolivia can be reached by land or by air.
-In my case I arrived by bus from Peru, did the border procedure and continued with the same bus to the center of Copacabana.
+In my case, I arrived by bus from Peru, did the border procedure, and continued with the same bus to the center of Copacabana.

 By plane: